ZemouriZemouri/fullstack_containerized_manager/README.md

 - Complete steps "Start with Terraform"
 - Complete Terraform configuration to use GitHub repo template(s)
-- Set-up process to monitor Terraform flow
+- Set-up process to monitor and manage Terraform flow